-AB147 (Burke) and South Dakota v.
-Wayfair
+AB147 (Burke) Wayfair Collections

-- Baked in with other collections cannot be clearly distinguished - Improved out of state collections allocated through "pool" system - Some shift to "in-state" on-line ... so sales tax goes to retailer location - Improved collections of Transactions and Use Tax (add-on rates) - Allocated direct to product user/recipient location - Also improved collection of in-state online TUT
+- Baked in with other collections cannot be clearly distinguished - Improved out of state collections allocated through "pool" system. - Some shift to "in-state" on-line ... so sales tax goes to retailer location - Improved collections of Transactions and Use Tax (add-on rates) - Allocated direct to product user/recipient location - Also improved collection of in-state online TUT